Critical Injury Reporting

 - Causes the loss of sight in an eye.

-Supervisors are required to know this definition and ensure a report is made to either safety office immediately.
+Supervisors are required to know this definition and ensure a report is made.
 This report is vital to allow an investigation into the circumstances of the injury to begin right away.

-There are short timelines for reporting a Critical Injury to the Ministry of Labour and penalties for being late with a report.
+There are short timelines for reporting a Critical Injury to the Ministry of Labour or the University will incur penalties for being late with a report.

 In the event one of the following occurs;